josem6590/my-projects/README.md

 I imported the Oracle SQL plugin on my VS Code IDE and continued to download the data from my Oracle Cloud database, as per below example:
 ![F1 SQL](CloudSQL.png)

-I then continued to create the tables that I needed so that I could begin to query my data.
+I then continued to create the tables that I needed so that I could begin to query the data.
 I checked to see when Sainz started his career and what years he was at what teams.
-I did initially create a view that encompassed basic information that I needed to then query that view.
-However in order to showcase the use of cte's I created one query with a cte that pulls in all the information needed.
+I did initially create a view that encompassed the basic information that I needed to then query that view.
+However, in order to showcase the use of cte's I created one query with a cte that pulls in all the information needed.

 Pulling the avg. race results by year, driver and team only for the teams that Carlos Sainz was part of, I started to develop a picture of where he stood in comparison to his team mates.
 Realising that the race count would be important, I decided to add that also as there are certain drivers who had only driven two races in the year.
 The sample size is not significant but I have kept them in the data to show a real picture of who were his team mates.